weareferal/scrollxp/docs/scene/README.md

 # Scene

-A scene defines a scope for the animations, and they can only work inside of it.
+A scene defines a scope for animations, and they can only work inside of it.

 ## Declaration